gp10/CloneSizeFreq_2Dheat/README.md

 - freq2D-heatmap.m : function to calculate and plot a 2D-histogram of clone size frequencies in a specific dataset, given the list of number of basal and suprabasal cells per clone.
 The user can specify if clone sizes are to be binned or trimmed.
 The function retrieves corresponding clone frequencies of clones of those sizes and the geometrical median value.
 - freq2D-compare-heatmap.m : function to calculate and plot a 2D-histogram of differences in clone size frequencies between two datasets, given their specific size frequency matrices.
 Clone sizes are shown binned or trimmed depending on frequency data format coming as output of freq2D-heatmap.m.
 - geomedian-calculation.m : function to calculate the geometrical median of a distribution of clone sizes characterized by a list of number of basal and suprabasal cells per clone.
 The first and second elements of the geometrical median refer to median number of basal and suprabasal cells per clone, respectively.
-- ==kstest-2s-2d== folder : contains code used to calculate a 2D version of Kolmogorov-Smirnov test, here applied to compare clone size distributions between two samples.
+- `kstest-2s-2d` folder : contains code used to calculate a 2D version of Kolmogorov-Smirnov test, here applied to compare clone size distributions between two samples.
 See package specifications and license details inside.
-- ==Data== folder : contains an example of some clone-size datasets from Fernandez-Antoran et al (2019) in an Excel spreadsheet that is read to test the code above.
+- `Data` folder : contains an example of some clone-size datasets from Fernandez-Antoran et al (2019) in an Excel spreadsheet that is read to test the code above.

 ### Requirements
 Matlab R2016b